Media and Communications: Regulatory Agencies

 The Radio and Television Commission of Lithuania is responsible for the regulation of radio and television broadcasts.
 The commission grants licenses to service providers and ensures their compliance with legislation.
 It also allocates radio frequencies for broadcasting and transmitting radio and television programs.

-The Luxembourg Institute of Regulation (ILR) is responsible for regulating communications and postal services, among other areas such as the railway sector and transportation.
-The ILR grants license to providers and monitors their activities to ensure quality and efficacy.
+The Luxembourg Institute of Regulation (ILR) is responsible for regulating previously monopolized sectors including electronic communications, electricity, radio frequencies, postal services, natural gas, rail, and airports.
 The ILR also acts as a mediator for disputes among industries and complaints by consumers.
+The site contains annual reports, brochures, and publications.
 This website is only available in French.

 The National Programming Council (CNP) is responsible for the regulation of audiovisual media in Luxembourg.
 They closely monitor the programs to ensure the protection of minors from inappropriate or offensive material.
 The CNP mediates disputes and complaints from consumers while also promoting the development of new audiovisual technology.
+The website contains legislation, media education, and documentation.
 Some features on the site are only available in French.

-The Bureau of Telecommunications Regulation (DSRT) is responsible for monitoring the communications and postal sectors in Macau.
-The DSRT grants licenses to service providers and ensures their compliance, while also protecting consumers by promoting fair competition and cheap prices.
-This site provides regulatory information and statistics.
+The Bureau of Telecommunications Regulation (CTT) is responsible for monitoring the communications and postal sectors in Macau.
+The CTT grants licenses to service providers and ensures their compliance, while also protecting consumers by promoting fair competition and cheap prices.
+This site provides industry information, policies and regulations, and statistics.
 Some content is only available in Portuguese and Chinese.

 The Agency for Audio and Audiovisual Media Services regulates the broadcasting sector of the country.
 The site includes information on members of the council, news, sessions, legislation, broadcasters, operators, publications, and forms.